This article will cover:

 US: United States of America

 Note: It is not necessary to supply an export license.
 FARO® products qualify for No License Required (NLR).
-Please be aware that licensing expectations at the destination point may override license expectations at the point of origination.
+Note: Licensing expectations at the destination point may override license expectations at the point of origination.
 See part 740 of EAR for information about license exceptions and requirements.

 It may be necessary to check that the end user does not appear on any Denied Trade Screening, Denied Party Screening , Sanction Party Screening Denied Trade Lists that may apply.